Thank you, Your feedback will help us in further improving this software. We shall look into the reported issue at the earliest.

 1. Read the mother sentence.2.
 For underlined part, move to answer choices.3.
 Compare vertically to observe the difference in the choices.4.
 Eliminate 4 choices through vertical comparison while reading horizontally.5.
 Read the sentence end-to-end before marking an answer choice.

-A subjunctive mood construction - (wish + plural form of verb)
+A subjunctive mood construction - (if + plural form of verb + would be)

 A favorite GMAT CR fallacy.